 In 2012, Stanford University’s Andrew NG and Daphne Koller founded Coursera, one of the world’s most extensive online learning platforms.
 Other successful platforms that emerged during this time were Udacity and edX.
 Thus, 2012 was labeled as the “Year of the Massive Open Online Course (MOOC).”
 (Tamm, 2019)

-Elearning mediums and approaches expanded along with the development of the computer and internet in the late 20th century.
+Looking back to when e learning started, elearning mediums and approaches expanded along with the development of the computer and internet in the late 20th century.
 From merely providing information to students, elearning has evolved to provide access to a large amount of information to learners of all ages whenever and wherever they want.
 These learning opportunities were also deemed important by many businesses, especially in developing the skills of their staff.

 The utilization of elearning both in the fields of academe and business manifests that the last decade was integral to the development of elearning today and brought more interesting facets to it.
 Elearning has fully prospered as online information and elearning opportunities became readily available to the public.